|

 Chaplain

-Fellowship Ministries International supports our troops one hundred
+Fellowship Ministries International Inc. supports our troops one

-percent: Millions of veterans lose out on billions in benefits
+hundred percent: Millions of veterans lose out on many benefits

 because the VA will not tell them they qualify Why?